Economy eclipses other issues in UK Conservative contest

 Sunak and Truss promise there will be no lessening of Britain’s support if they take over, and both say they will keep defense spending above the 2% of GDP recommended by NATO.
 Truss has pledged to go farther and raise it to 3% by 2030.

+Wallace, the defense secretary, said Truss’s international experience and commitment to military spending gave her “the edge.”

-Both also are hawkish on China, though Truss’s criticism is louder.
+Both candidates also are hawkish on China, though Truss’s criticism is louder.
 As foreign secretary she has called for a “network of liberty” to counter China’s growing political and economic influence, and she opposes Chinese investment in U.K. infrastructure projects like nuclear power plants.

 As finance minister, Sunak’s past comments on China stressed the importance of maintaining a productive economic relationship.
 He has hardened his tone, calling China the “biggest-long term threat to Britain.”
 He says that if elected he will close the 30 Beijing-funded Confucius Institutes in Britain.